volpe-framework/volpe-application/README.md

 ## Master Application

-The following are instructions to get the master application up and running:
+The following are instructions to get the master application up and running in different platforms:

+### Linux:
 1. Install `podman` and the Go toolchain
 2. Setup podman appropriately
 3. Download this repository